cnti-testcatalog/testsuite/SOURCE_INSTALL.md

 ### Installation

 We can assume you have access to a working kubernetes cluster.
-We recommend only running the cnf-conformance suite on dev or test clusters.
+We recommend only running the cnf-testsuite on dev or test clusters.

 - Verify your KUBECONFIG points to your correct k8s cluster:
   ```